Learn more below about how to search and select an eligible non-DePaul study abroad program.

 The program must offer a transcript from an accredited institution.
 If you study abroad through a non-accredited institution, you will need a transcript from their “school of record.”
 If your admissions contact at the institution cannot guarantee you an accredited transcript, do not choose the program.

-Please note: Study abroad programs for which DePaul offers a sponsored program (e.g., CEA London, University of Westminster semester-long program, etc.) are not eligible for transfer credit as a non-DePaul study abroad program.
+Please note: Study abroad programs for which DePaul offers a sponsored program (e.g., CEA London, London South Bank University semester-long program, etc.) are not eligible for transfer credit as a non-DePaul study abroad program.

 How do you find a non-DePaul program?
 There are generally three types of study abroad programs for you as a U.S. student: